kennydurkin/maps/docs/ShapeSource.md

 number
 ```
 Specifies the maximum zoom level at which to cluster points if clustering is enabled.
-Defaults to one zoom level less than the value of maxZoomLevel so that, at the maximum zoom level,
-the shapes are not clustered.
+Defaults to one zoom level less than the value of maxZoomLevel so that, at the maximum zoom level, the shapes are not clustered.
+Clusters are re-evaluated at integer zoom levels so setting clusterMaxZoom to 14 means the clusters will be displayed until z15.

 ### clusterProperties